webern/kslice/readme.md

 Having compiled per the instructions above, we can run the tests with:

-`/repos/kslice-build/lib/kslice`
+`/repos/kslice-build/lib/kstest`

 ## Approach

 Initially I wanted to create a self-contained program, so I began by writing a program that links to, and uses the ffmpeg api.
 This proved to be quite difficult because the ffmpeg api is unstable and complicated.
-Also, I might have been doing something wrong, because ffmpeg wanted to link to all of my `macOS`'s frameworks, such as CoreFoundation, CoreVideo, etc. This was feeling like a bad path, so I took a step back.
+Also, I might have been doing something wrong because ffmpeg wanted to link to all of my `macOS`'s frameworks, such as CoreFoundation, CoreVideo, etc. This was feeling like a bad path, so I took a step back.

 I then started working with OpenCV which is much easier to use.
 But I discovered that, although it has ffmpeg as an underlying dependency, it doesn't expose the functionality to detect I-Frames.